-If you just want to spend a few hours on the water, without the complications and cost of sailing on your own you should take a day sailing excursion.
-Wondering what's included and where you'll go?
-Check out the listing below to obtain contact information for area day sailing companies.
+If you're simply wanting to get out onto the water, without the stress and cost involved with renting a boat you should take a day sailing excursion.
+Check out the chart that follows to get contact information for area excursion services.

 |Pelican Adventures||(297) 587-2302||232 J.E.
 Irausquin Boulevard - Palm Beach|

 |Red Sail Sports||(297) 586-1603||J E Irausquin Boulevard 348 A - Palm Beach|